annotation/text-fabric/docs/Api/Features.md

         There are other functions that give you the loaded node features (`Fall()`) and the loaded edge features (`Eall()`).

+??? abstract "TF.features"
+    A dictionary of all features that TF has found, whether loaded or not.
+    Under each feature name is all info about that feature.

+    ???+ caution "Do not print!"
+        If a feature is loaded, its data is also in the feature info.
+        This can be an enormous amount of information, and you can easily overwhelm your notebook if you print it.

+    The best use of this is to get the metadata of features:

+    ```python
+    TF.features['otype'].metaData
+    ```

+    This works for all features that have been found, not just `otype`, whether the feature is loaded or not.

+    ???+ hint "Use F"
+        If the feature is loaded, use

+        ```python
+        F.otype.meta
+        ```

+        or for any other loaded feature than `otype`.

 ### Node features

 ???+ info "F"